The Ramadan before, as a non-Muslim, I fasted in solidarity with my Muslim friend, even trying to wait way longer than the sunset until I could eat.

 Klaudia, a convert from Poland, shares her experiences:

 “My parents, alhamdulillah, welcome the month of Ramadan as much as us.
-My father made sure we have dates before the holy month starts.”
+My father made sure we had dates before the holy month started.”

-Elizabeth in the UK has non-Muslim parents who are happy to share in the Ramadan and Eid celebrations, and she showed that Islam is not a difficult religion:
+Elizabeth who lives in the UK, has non-Muslim parents who are happy to share in the Ramadan and Eid celebrations.
+She showed that Islam is not a difficult religion:

 Tips for a smooth Ramadan with your relatives

-1- Reassure your non-Muslim relatives that you are eating healthily and that you are allowed, in fact expected, to stop fasting if you are ill or have other excuses – this will show the sense in Islam.
+- Reassure your non-Muslim relatives that you are eating healthily and that you are allowed—in fact, expected—to stop fasting if you are ill or have other excuses; this will show the sense in Islam.

-2- Make sure they realize you do eat suhoor, the early meal before dawn, and that it is highly recommended, and so then they will realize that you do not fast as many hours as they may believe.
+- Make sure they realize you do eat suhoor, the early meal before dawn.
+It is highly recommended, and so they will realize that you do not fast as many hours as they may believe.

-- Your relatives may need reminding though that you cannot drink anything, not even water as maybe their only experience of fasting is giving up certain foods, or of sponsored fasts where you are allowed to drink fluids.
+- Your relatives may need reminding though that you cannot drink anything, not even water.
+Maybe their only experience of fasting is giving up certain foods or of sponsored fasts where you are allowed to drink fluids.

-5- If you are having difficulties in your relationships with your family members or your relatives have animosity towards Islam, remember Ramadan is the ideal time to remember them in your du’a – ask the Changer of Hearts to improve your relationship and guide them—as He guided you.
+- If you are having difficulties in your relationships with your relatives and they have animosity towards Islam, remember: Ramadan is the ideal time to remember them in your du’a.
+Ask the Changer of Hearts to improve your relationship and guide them—as He guided you.